edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/ns7704zaq right width=60% seq=3

 The earliest version of such a device can be found in Edison's patent caveat from early August 1873.
-Although the earliest use of the term bug trap in Edison's notebooks does not appear until 10 May 1877 where he uses it for devices designed to prevent current reversals in his quadruplex telegraph and other multiple telegraph designs.
+Although the earliest use of the term bug trap in Edison's notebooks does not appear until 10 May 1877 where he uses it for devices designed to prevent current reversals in his quadruplex telegraph and in a new design for sending six messages he called the sextuplex ("sexty" in the note).
 The "bug trap" illustrates one of Edison's key inventive strategies.
 When he could not eliminate the cause of a problem, he sought an arrangement that rendered the effects insignificant.

 # HEADING?